KhronosGroup/Vulkan-ValidationLayers/docs/gpu_validation.md

     <Stage-Specific Words>
     <Validation-Specific Words>

-The Record Size is the number of words in this record, including the the Record Size.
+The Record Size is the number of words in this record, including the Record Size.

 The Shader ID is a handle that was provided by the layer when the shader was instrumented.